katyukha/odoo-rpc-client/README.rst

 Overview
 --------

+This is core part of `OpenERP Proxy <https://github.com/katyukha/openerp-proxy>`__

 This project is just **RPC client** for Odoo.
-It aims to ease access to openerp data via shell and used mostly for data debuging purposes.
-This project provides interface similar to Odoo internal code to perform operations on **OpenERP** / **Odoo** objects hiding **XML-RPC** or **JSON-RPC** behind.
+This project provides interface similar to
+Odoo internal code to perform operations on **OpenERP** / **Odoo** objects hiding **XML-RPC** or **JSON-RPC** behind.

-    - Are You still using pgAdmin for quering Odoo database?
-    - Try this package (especialy with IPython Notebook), and You will forget about pgAdmin!

 Features